-Summer: Journalism is taught through a series of lecture and workshop settings, students will study writing in a range of genres including news, features, reviews and comment pieces.
+This course is intended to develop your skills as a journalist, providing a rewarding insight into how to apply these core abilities to create accurate and compelling content across media platforms.
+In lecture and workshop settings, students will study writing in a range of genres including news, features, reviews and comment pieces.
 Working closely with social media and online blogging tools, you will explore the modern digital landscape, applying this knowledge and practical skills to a personal, bespoke web project.
+Under the guidance of staff and industry guests you will plan, research, produce and publish a feature-length piece of journalism on a topic and in a medium or media of your choice.

 This course is ideal for students who are thinking about a career in content creation or journalism or are heading for further study in this area.

-This summer school is based on classes from BA Journalism programme at London College of Communication.
+The summer school is based on classes from BA Journalism programme at London College of Communication.
 If you need and supporting documentation to convert this into credit for your home university we can provide that for you.

 - Provide an understanding of multimedia journalism and relevant web platforms